grippy/hollywood/README.md

 All actor messages are encoded as `HollywoodMsg` enums.
 From here, we define the type: `Send`, `Request` or `Publish` (if sending a pubsub message to a topic).

 Within each type, contains the inner message consumed by an Actor.
-An actor should define how-to handle each HollywoodMsg variant for all inner message types.
+An actor should define how-to handle each HollywoodMsg variant for all inner message types and how to serialize/deserialize its own messages.
+By default, `HollywoodMsg` are passed using JSON (but this could change).

 ## Small footprint

 Hollywood is ~1.3K lines of code.
+This could change once we added a proper System test harness but for now this is a pretty small footprint.

 ```
 --------------------------------------------------------------------------------